My dialect/idiolect

 Other

-The names of the Greek letters "psi" and "xi" have clearly-pronounced /ps/ and /ks/ clusters, even though I don't usually use those clusters at the beginning of words otherwise.
+The names of the Greek letters "psi" and "xi" have clearly-pronounced /ps/ and /ks/ clusters (/ˈpsaɪ/, /ˈksaɪ/), even if I don't usually use those clusters at the beginning of words otherwise (although I think I do sometimes use /ps/ for words starting with ⟨ps⟩; there was a time in my life when I intentionally pronounced certain silent letters, and that might have kind of stuck).

 I definitely can pronounce /x/ in loch and Bach, but I don't think I would be inclined to do so in normal speech (not sure about that though).